Marinto-Richee/Embedded-System-Design/Experiment 4/README.md

 ## Result

-The result of this project is a fully functional STM32 Development board that can be used for various embedded systems projects, prototyping, and testing.
-With this board, developers can quickly start working on STM32 microcontroller-based projects without the need for designing the board from scratch.
+Thus, a ready-to-use development board for STM32 microcontrollers, which can be used for prototyping and testing purposes is designed successfully.